svmpsp/bad-framework/docsrc/pages/usage.rst

 .. code-block:: bash

-   bad -c my_candidate.py -o my_output_file.csv
+   bad run -c candidate_name -o my_output_file.csv -d dataset_name

-This runs experiments using the Candidate module my_candidate.py and stores the results in CSV format to my_output_file.csv.
-The output file is also called a dump file.

-The number of experiments is determined by the candidate parameters file (by default BAD_HOME/candidate_parameters.txt, overriden with the -p flag).
+The number of experiments is determined by the candidate parameters file (by default .bad/candidate_parameters.txt).

 A value parameter setting determines one experiment, while a range parameter settings determines an experiments for each value in the range.

-The total number of experiments is determined by multiplying the number of experiments for each parameter setting.